feipenghhq/Verilog-Design-Example/scrambler/scrambler.md

 $$

-Here we can deduct the matrix A to be like this.
+Here we can generalize the matrix A to be like this.
 Assume that we have the following polynomial
 $$
 x^n + c_{n-1}x^{n-1} + ... + c_2x^ 2 + c_1x^1 + 1.
 $$